cumberworth/actinfrictionpy/README.md

-# Supporting python modules for "Constriction of actin rings by passive crosslinkers"
+# Supporting python modules for dynamics analysis in "Constriction of actin rings by passive crosslinkers"

 Python package for the dynamics analysis of [Ref.
 1](#references).